-Any LEGO video game is always good to play through with a friend, and LEGO DC Super-Villains just so happens to be one of the best recent games in the series.
+Any LEGO video game is good to play with a friend, and LEGO DC Super-Villains just so happens to be one of the best recent games in the series.
 If you've ever wanted to play against your favorite heroes and see how the bad guys operate, this is the way to do it.
-While this one doesn't support online co-op, you can play the entire campaign through local couch co-op with a friend.
+While this title doesn't support online co-op, you can play the entire campaign through local couch co-op with a friend.

-Overcooked!
-2's premise is simple: cook the best meal you can in the allotted time while dealing with wacky obstacles.
+The premise of Overcooked! is simple: Cook the best meal you can in the allotted time while dealing with wacky obstacles.
 Add a friend or two into the mix and the game becomes even more hectic.
 The good thing is that chaos is part of the fun.
 Available on PS4 and PS5, Overcooked!
 All You Can Eat gives you both the first and second games with all DLCs thrown in, making it an excellent deal if you haven't played them before.
 If you don't want a helping hand in the kitchen, you can compete against a friend to sees who's best.
 Overcooked!
-2 also supports online or local co-op.
+All You Can Eat also supports online or local co-ops.

 TowerFall Ascension was primarily designed by one person, but it has the exceptional quality of an indie made by a group.
 This 16-bit action game is great for parties where you can play locally with friends.
 You'll be thrown into an arena armed with a bow and arrows to fight to the death in your own little mini-battle royale.